gmickel/Azure-OpenAI-Realtime-SIP-voice-assistant-service-PoC-for-inbound-calls/README.md

 - Verify `/api/events` endpoint is accessible
 - Ensure `/api/stats` endpoint returns data
 - Check network tab for EventSource connection status

+### User Transcription Not Appearing

+**Known Limitation:** Azure OpenAI Realtime (SIP) does **not** currently support user input transcription.

+- **Assistant transcription**: ✅ Works (visible in dashboard and logs)
+- **User transcription**: ❌ Not supported by Azure's SIP implementation
+- **Speech detection**: ✅ Works (VAD detects speech, tools execute based on user input)

+**Why this happens:**
+- Azure rejects `input_audio_transcription` config in both `/accept` payload and `session.update` messages
+- The API understands user speech and processes it correctly, but doesn't provide transcript events
+- This appears to be a deliberate API limitation, not a configuration issue

+**Workarounds:**
+- Accept this limitation and track only assistant responses + tool calls
+- Use Twilio Media Streams fork with external STT (Whisper/Deepgram)
+- Wait for Azure to add this feature to their SIP implementation

+**Debug:** Enable `DEBUG_LOGGING=1` to see all events and confirm no `conversation.item.input_audio_transcription.completed` events arrive.

 ---